ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 ### Webserver configuration

-It can be interesting to set up the webserver as recommenced for production.
+Set up the webserver as recommended for production requires the following steps.

 <!--
 Those configurations are required if you plan to also simulate the [binary files sharing needed by clusters](../infrastructure_and_maintenance/clustering/clustering_using_ddev.md#share-binary-files).